boazbk/tcs/lec_12_NP.md

-Consider some of the problems we have encountered before:
+Consider some of the problems we have encountered in [chapefficient](){.ref}:

-* Finding the longest path in a graph
+* The _3SAT_ problem: deciding whether a given 3CNF formula has a satisfying assignment.

-* Finding the maximum cut in a graph
+* Finding the longest path in a graph.

-* The 3SAT problem: deciding whether a given 3CNF formula has a satisfying assignment.
+* Finding the maximum cut in a graph.

 * Solving quadratic equations over $n$ variables $x_0,\ldots,x_{n-1} \in \R$.

 All of these problems have the following properties: